-The process for identification of the Group's risks stems from the evaluation of the risks of the ledger accounts of the financial statements.
+The process for identification of the Company's risks stems from the evaluation of the business that may affect the ledger accounts of the financial statements and their breakdown in the consolidated annual accounts.

 A ledger account is considered to be significant when there is a reasonable possibility of it containing any error which, individually or on accumulation with others, has a material effect on financial statements.